OpenStuder/openstuder-examples-web/README.md

 Starting with this example simplifies the understanding of the basic functionality of the openstuder WebSocket client.
 You will need to edit the `package.json` file at the root of the project, it contains the configuration values `host`, `port`, `user` and `password` inside the `config` object.
-Additionally you can configure the properties that are displayed on the page by modifying the `properties` array in `config`.
+Additionally, you can configure the properties that are displayed on the page by modifying the `properties` array in `config`.

 To run the example do: